Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Approximations of currents by multi-valued collapsed Dirichlet minimizers

-\begin{rem}\emph{Note that when $Q^{\star}$ is an even number, we unfortunately overlap Definition \ref{def:function-interface} and Almgren's definition of $Q$-valued functions.
-However, since it will not cause any confusion in what follows, so we will allow this abuse of notation. } \end{rem}
+\begin{remark}{Note that when $Q^{\star}$ is an even number, we have $Q-\frac{Q^{\star}}{2} =: k\in\N$ which shows that unfortunately we have an overlapping between the nomenclatures of Definition \ref{def:function-interface} and Almgren's definition of $k$-valued functions.
+However, since it will not cause any confusion in what follows, we will use this abuse of notation. } \end{remark}

 The interesting case to be treated here is when $Q > Q^{\star} > 1$.
 When $Q=Q^{\star}=1$, the pair $\left(f^{+}, f^{-}\right)$ consists of a single-valued function $f^{+}$ and its Dir-minimality is equivalent to the harmonicity of $f^{+} .$ The case $Q>Q^{\star} =1$ is studied in \cite[Section 4]{DDHM}.
 The \emph{one-sided} case, i.e. $Q=Q^{\star}$, has to be treated differently and it is done in dimension $2$ in \cite{DNS}.